Nau mai. Haere mai.

 New Job.
 New Lifestyle.
 New Zealand 2022.

 If you’re thinking about your next career move, you won’t find a more unique location.
-An exciting opportunity has arisen for a General Medicine Physician to be based in Gisborne in the beautiful Tairāwhiti region of the North Island.
+We’re seeking a Consultant Psychiatrist (General Adult) to be based in Gisborne in the beautiful Tairāwhiti region on the East Cape of the North Island.

-Yes, the city of Gisborne is small, but for those who love the outdoors, good clean air and a pristine natural environment, you won’t find a better location to enjoy the relaxed NZ lifestyle.
-Bring the kids, bring the paddleboards, bring the bikes.
+Gisborne is a small city (regional population 47,000 with 30,000 in the city itself), but for those who love the outdoors, good clean air, and a beautiful natural environment, you won’t get a better location to enjoy the relaxed NZ lifestyle.

-- FRACP or equivalent specialist qualifications, e.g. MRCP or FRCP with CCT
+- FRANZCP or equivalent specialist qualifications, e.g. MRCPsych or FRCpsych and CCT

 What’s on offer?